 These buildings, along with the unique collection of everyday objects, tools and machinery were interpreted in all manner of lifelike settings.
 This ‘living history’ approach gave visitors a real insight to the living and working conditions of the Highlands in the past and the site is acknowledged as being mainland Britain’s first open air museum.

-In the early 1980s the Highland Folk Museum, now owned by the Highland Council, acquired an eighty acre site in Newtonmore where an open air, living history site was established.
-This site is divided into four main areas – a 1930s working farm, the ‘open air museum’ with a developing community of re-located buildings, the Pinewoods and ‘Baile Gean’ the Museum’s unique re-contruction of an early 1700s Highland Township.
+In the early 1980s the Highland Folk Museum, now owned by the Highland Council, acquired an eighty-acre site in Newtonmore where an open air, living history site was established.
+This site is divided into four main areas – Aultlarie Croft, a 1930s working farm, Balameanach (Middle Village) with a developing community of re-located buildings, the Pinewoods and ‘Baile Gean’ the Museum’s unique re-construction of an early 1700s Highland Township.
 On this mile-long site visitors can discover how Highland people lived, worked and dressed, how they produced food, cooked and what they ate from the 1700s up to 1950s.